cnstoll/Grocery-Recipe-Format/README.md

 Grocery uses a .recipe file extension to designate a file as a recipe.
 The reason for that is that all recipes are markdown files but not all markdown files are recipes.
 Even though Grocery could open any markdown file, they wouldn't all make sense as recipes.

 Grocery also uses a .recipepackage file extension to identify a recipe that includes images.

+# Examples

+We're providing a [list of example .recipe and .recipepackage files](https://github.com/cnstoll/Grocery-Recipe-Format/tree/master/Examples%20as%20Recipes) as they would be created by Grocery.
+Hopefully that gives you an idea of how the app creates these recipes and how you can write your own.

+We're also providing a [list of these recipes as .md files](https://github.com/cnstoll/Grocery-Recipe-Format/tree/master/Examples%20as%20Markdown%20Files) that GitHub will preview with its built in Markdown renderer.
+This is a great way to see how useful Markdown is for viewing these recipes because of how easy they are to read even outside of the Grocery app.

 # Contributors